bmurrtech/0-100-days-cloud-engineer/README.md

 - With everything configured, you are now at the final `Confirm` stage.
 If everything looks good to you, hit finish to spin up a new VM!
 Within seconds it will be ready to go.
 You can check on it from the `Server View`.

 > Note: You will still have to go through the initial install and setup phase like you normally would when you first are installing a new OS.
 When you start the system, go through the necessary install process.

+> About Creating Containers: You can also create Docker-like containers with ProxMox by downloading Linux container ISOs and uploading them to ProxMox, and then click on the `Create CT` blue button (right next to the `Create VM` button).
+The process for creating containers is the same as creating VMs.

 ## MadMax (Chia Plotting) CLI